You have DNA test results for yourselves, siblings, cousins and even your in-laws. But what are you supposed to do with all that data?

 The first thing most people look at when they get their DNA test results back is their admixture: the pretty pie chart that reports your percentages of DNA connected to various world regions.
 For the most part, these results won’t directly impact your family history research.
 The geographic categories are just too broad and too vague.
 But there are still ways you can use them to home in on your most-helpful genetic matches.

 First of all, maybe you’re looking for ancestors of a specific heritage group, such as Jewish, American Indian or African.
 If those places appear in your admixture results, you can take it as encouragement to watch for supporting genealogical records and connections.
 However, a lack of that particular distinction in your admixture results doesn’t mean you have no ancestors from that population.
 It just means that you didn’t inherit that particular identifying piece of DNA.
 If you think your family tree does contain ancestors of that ethnicity, consider testing cousins from the relevant family line.
 Start with the cousins in the oldest generation first.

 Next, if your paternal and maternal ethnic heritage are very distinct (for example, your mom has all UK ancestry and your dad’s family is Italian and Greek), noting the origins of a match might help you more confidently place that match on one side of the family.
-While each DNA testing company provides a limited view into the ethnic origins of your matches, MyHeritage DNA does a particularly good job of displaying that information in a helpful way (see the box on page 45 for more on this).
+While each DNA testing company provides a limited view into the ethnic origins of your matches, MyHeritage DNA does a particularly good job of displaying that information in a helpful way.

 AncestryDNA’s Communities tool

 If you have less-certain ancestral origins, or your maternal and paternal heritages are less distinct (such as German and Central European on both sides), you’ll have a more difficult time utilizing admixture results for genealogy.
 But a tool from AncestryDNA might come in handy.
 If you’ve tested there and been assigned to a Communities group, you can use those results to help you find a particular kind of helpful match within your match list.